Eugene Bloch

 Eugène Bloch (10 June 1878 – 1944) was a French physicist and professor at the École Normale Supérieure, and at the Faculty of Science of the University of Paris.
+He is known for designing the first multivibrator.
+Bloch was executed in Auschwitz concentration camp during The Holocaust.

+Life

-Early life and education
+Early years and education

 Bloch was born on 10 June 1878 in Soultz-Haut-Rhin, Alsace-Lorraine, in the German Empire.
 His father, an industrialist in the textile industry, sold his Alsatian factory and settled in Paris to give his two sons Leon and Eugène a French education.
-Eugene studied from 1897 to 1900 at the École Normale Supérieure, where he studied the physics of Jules Violle, Marcel Brillouin, and Henri Abraham, and at the Faculty of Sciences of the University of Paris, where he attended the courses of Gabriel Lippmann and Edmond Bouty and obtained degrees in physics and mathematical sciences in 1899.
+Eugène studied from 1897 to 1900 at the École normale supérieure, where he studied the physics of Jules Violle, Marcel Brillouin, and Henri Abraham, and at the Faculty of Sciences of the University of Paris, where he attended the courses of Gabriel Lippmann and Edmond Bouty and obtained degrees in physics and mathematical sciences in 1899.

-After having obtained the highest score in the aggregation examination, he taught at the physics laboratory of the École Normale Supérieure while preparing his Ph.D. in Physical Science on ionization in phosphorescence which he defended at the Faculty of Sciences of the University of Paris in 1904.
+After having obtained the highest score in the aggregation examination, he taught at the physics laboratory of the École normale supérieur while preparing his Ph.D. in Physical Science on ionization in phosphorescence which he defended at the Faculty of Sciences of the University of Paris in 1904.

 Career and works

 In 1906 Bloch became professor of physics in the special mathematics class at the Saint-Louis secondary school in Paris, where he taught for eleven years.
-In addition to his teaching, he also carried out research in the physics laboratory of the École Normale Supérieure on the photoelectric effect and spectroscopy.
+In addition to his teaching, he also carried out research in the physics laboratory of the École normale supérieure on the photoelectric effect and spectroscopy.

-In 1908 Bloch completed the studies that he had pursued following his thesis and devoted himself to studying the photoelectric effect (discovered by Hertz in 1887 and then studied by Lenard around 1902).
+In 1908 Bloch completed the studies that he had pursued following his thesis and devoted himself to studying the photoelectric effect (discovered by Heinrich Hertz in 1887 and then studied by Phillip Lenard around 1902).
 Unlike Lenard, Bloch understood the importance of distinguishing various colors, or wavelengths of light, instead of using white light.
-His experiments helped to support the interpretation given by Einstein in 1905.
+His experiments helped to support the interpretation given by Albert Einstein in 1905.

+During World War I, Henri Abraham and Bloch designed the first astable multivibrator.

 In 1925 he developed the first spectrograph with a concave, reflective, and vacuum network which worked in the far ultra-violet up to wavelengths of up to 20 nm.
 The tables of wavelengths established with this apparatus on 30 chemical elements, and their variously charged ions, are still in use.